Jayendranath-Saki/flight-system/README.md

 # Flight-System

-This is the flight system project of 2017 Java Project in SUSTC
+This is the flight system project by Jayendranath Saki
 <p>The feature of this flight system:
 <ul>
 		<li>containing all of the functions required</li>